DSCI-310-2024/DSCI-310_group-10_crime-prediction/README.md

 To generate the files in HTML and PDF format, follow these steps:

-Once you have started JupyterLab using `docker-compose up` and accessed it through the provided link, open a new terminal window in Jupyter Notebook, navigate to the root of the project directory `cd work` where makefile is located and run the following command:
+Once you have started JupyterLab using `docker-compose up` and accessed it through the provided link, open a new terminal window in JupyterLab, navigate to the root of the project directory `cd work` where makefile is located and run the following command:
 ```
 make all
 ```